 Another challenge for professionals in this field is the diverse profile of domestic terrorists.
 The rise in domestic terrorism acts in recent years is often attributed to right-wing extremists.
 Someone who holds extreme political or religious views and acts on these views would be considered an extremist.
 Right-wing extremists are individuals or groups with extremely conservative or far-right views.
 According to the Anti-Defamation League, domestic right-wing extremists were responsible for 73.3% of terrorism-related deaths from 2009 to 2018.
 During this same time period, Islamic extremists were responsible for 24% of fatalities.
 Right-wing domestic terrorism examples include acts perpetrated by white supremacists or Christian extremists.

-The Role of Homeland Security and Emergency Preparedness Professionals
+The Role of Domestic Terrorism in Homeland Security and Emergency Preparedness Professionals

 Homeland security and emergency preparedness professionals play a crucial role in preventing and responding to domestic terrorism acts.
 For example, homeland security professionals work to prevent domestic terrorism by researching new security techniques or monitoring intelligence data to identify potential threats.
 Homeland security experts may also work with local communities to ensure that critical infrastructures, such as electrical utilities and transportation networks, have the proper physical and cyber security protections in place.